Our Research and Scholarship projects take place externally on a regional, national and international scale.

 The Embodied Experience of Drawing is a one-day symposium, most recently taking place in April 2018 in response to the increasing proportion of artists in the South West working in performative drawing practices, gathering a delegation at a vital time to acknowledge and interrogate this movement and discuss ideas around the future of drawing practice.

-'Women’s Empowerment through Craft, Entrepreneurship and Technology in Afghanistan, Bangladesh and Pakistan' is under the leadership and the supervision of Dr Malgorzata Fryzlewicz and conducted by the consortium composed of Plymouth College of Art and research partners based in Afghanistan, Bangladesh and Pakistan.
+'Women’s Empowerment through Craft, Entrepreneurship and Technology in Afghanistan, Bangladesh and Pakistan' is under the leadership and the supervision of Dr Malgorzata Fryzlewicz and conducted by the consortium composed of Arts University Plymouth and research partners based in Afghanistan, Bangladesh and Pakistan.

 The objectives of this study were:

 - to provide a contextual overview of Afghanistan, Bangladesh and Pakistan’s craft and entrepreneurship landscape, specifically in relation to female communities;